codingColinMcM/Employee-Information-Database-MySQL/README.md

 # Employee-Information-Database-MySQL

-I am currently at the tail end
+I am currently at the tail end of

 ## Description